SarahSaadain/aDNA/README.md

     * `comparison ID/Name`:  Second comparison.
 Unique Name used for file names
         * `species ID 1`: first species
         * ...

+Note: the filed `species_id` can be used optionally to specify a specific species.
+This is usefull if you want to compare the same species with different reference genomes.
+If you want to compare different species, then this value can be skipped if the species ID is provided as the parent config node.

 ### Paths to External Tools